In this list of facts about the Terracotta Army, you’ll find out all the details about this huge army of ancient figures.

 2. The Terracotta Army is huge

 They didn’t take the construction of the Terracotta Warriors lightly, that’s for sure.
-There were a grand total of 3 pits in which a huge amount of statues were found.
+There were a total of 3 pits in which a huge amount of statues were found.

 The entire collection of pit 1 consists of: